Piotr1215/cloudrumble/docs/tacos.md

 - Infrastructure governance & policies for example using OPA or Kyverno
 - Enabling of efficient self-service for Dev/QA teams, like creation and destruction of testing environments

 Doing IaC at scale in the right way is hard!
-This is even harder if done on prem.
+This is even harder if done on prem or hybrid scenarios.
 Doing so means investing significant time and resources to design, develop and maintain the solution.

 ## Time for TACOS